JetBrains Fleet 1.48 Help

 Getting started with Rust

-This tutorial gets you up to speed with Rust development in JetBrains Fleet.
-It covers the installation, project setup, and working with code.
+This tutorial helps you get started with Rust development in JetBrains Fleet.
+It covers installation, project setup, and working with Rust code.

 In this tutorial we will walk through project setup from scratch.